 Google considers page speed as one of the essential ranking factors on SERP.
 To outrank others on search engines you must have a website that converts and has a fast loading speed.

-According to research, the top 10 ranking pages on search results have well-optimized and fast loading sites.
-The below graph describes the relationship between site speed and the ranking position on google.
+According to research, the top 10 ranking pages on search results have well-optimized and fast-loading sites.

 Which eCommerce site builder should be most suitable for you?

 With a lot of options available on the internet and more coming every day, you are most likely to be in a confusion about choosing a suitable eCommerce application.
 When it comes to eCommerce CMS or platforms a variety of options are available.
 You can go with Shopify, WooCommerce, Prestashop, and many others to choose from.
 Besides that, Magento 2 is one of the most favored eCommerce builder platforms for online businesses.
 This is because it is a robust platform that provides advanced functionalities and customization options.
 Magento offers higher scalability so don’t have to shift to another platform later on.

 There are many parameters to look upon for Magento 2 speed optimization.
 Not necessary to focus on all parameters.
 Only by optimizing the most affecting ones will leverage your Magento 2 speed.

 Let’s get you started, with the ten effective tips suggested below: